 - A hiatus of the Neoliberalism Model as it pertains to free trade.
 Unimaginable in 2010 when free trade deals were all the rage.

 - ‘the world will change irrevocably postcovid’ – I suspect we will be surprised in hindsight by how little time it takes to get back to how it was before covid in most spheres (esp with reference to travel, work, entertainment).
 We will go back to normal as we knew it before 2020, until 2019.
 We will not go into a “new normal” in 2021.

 - FI/RE and Prepper thinking goes mainstream.
 Unimaginable in 2010 when it was the domain of the paranoid and the weirdos.

-In 2007 if sometold told you by 2020 Nokia will be a non-entity you would have laughed the teller out of the building.
+In 2007 if sometold told you and me that by 2020 Nokia will be a non-entity you would have laughed the guy out of the room.
+And yet….